Turkish lira hits record low as world inflation looms

 “Each burst of depreciation risks triggering a fresh lira crisis as it begins to feed back into higher inflation, which the central bank cannot fight off because it is unable to credibly hike rates,” he said in a client note.

-Later on Friday, S&P Global is set to review Turkey’s B+ rating.
-Credit debt swap markets, sometimes a leading indicator of moves, currently price Turkey two notches below S&P’s current rating in line with B- rated countries.

-Reporting by Jonathan Spicer; Additional reporting by Marc Jones in London; Editing by Daren Butler and Andrew Heavens
+Reporting by Jonathan Spicer; Additional reporting by Marc Jones in London; Editing by Daren Butler, Andrew Heavens and Hugh Lawson

 Our Standards: The Thomson Reuters Trust Principles.